fieldtrip/website/tutorial/sourcemodel.md

 In the figures above, the spatial deformation of the individual subjects' brains relative to the template brain is exemplified.
 However, there may be other relevant differences between the coordinate system used for the individual subjects' anatomy and the MNI coordinate system.
 For example, in MEG-datasets it is custom to use a coordinate system that is defined relative to the three coils that are placed on the nose and the ears, with a specific orientation of the coordinate axes, whereas the MNI/SPM coordinate system is defined in a different way.

-First, you need to define a template grid, as mentioned above, and the easiest thing to do so is to load in a pre-existing template grid, like this:
+First, you need to define a template grid, as mentioned above, and the easiest thing to do so is to load in a pre-existing template grid.
+These template grids are in fieldtrip/template/sourcemodel, and are called standard_sourcemodel3dXmm, where X denotes the dipole spacing in mm.
+Below, we use a 10 mm grid.
+See [Template models for source reconstruction](/template/sourcemodel) for more information.

 ##### Load a template_grid, recommended